I Like This Place And Willingly Could Waste My Time In It*

 Ant Dickinson, Annie Grove-White, Helen Grove-White, Bridget Kennedy, Jessica Lloyd-Jones, Chris Oakley,

 Teresa Paiva, Robin Tarbet, Tim Skinner, Alana Tyson.

 A collaboration between myself new media artist and sculptor Em Milner engaging SEN children with contemporary practices with a view to creating a new body of multi-sensory work.

-Em Milner is an early career sculptor, currently completing a MA Sculptural Practice course at Colchester School of Art.
+Em Milner is an early career sculptor, has recently completed a MA Sculptural Practice course at Colchester School of Art.
 It is a really exciting project, Em has an intoxicating approach to art, really looking forward to working with her and engaging the children with our practices.

 The collaboration will see us work closely with one local Colchester based SEN school, and will be facilitated by major contemporary art institution Firstsite.

 The project will start in September 2014 and will run until early January 2015.